With stunning beaches and laid back vibes, it's very hard not to enjoy a break in the Caribbean.

 1. Dive with wild dolphins in the Bahamas

 There are great places to dive across in the Caribbean, but one of the best has to be Bimini Island in the Bahamas.

 It is one of only a handful of spots in the world where you are almost guaranteed to swim with wild dolphins.
 A once in a lifetime experience.

 2. Immerse yourself in culture in San Juan

 Puerto Rico is known as “the island of enchantment” and nowhere is the extraordinary blend of Spanish and American cultures so clear than in the region’s capital, San Juan.

-Explore the old town but do also take a trip to some of the diverse modern neighbourhoods, where you’ll find restaurants, galleries and plenty of nightlife.
+Explore the old town but do also take a trip to some of the diverse modern neighborhoods, where you’ll find restaurants, galleries and plenty of nightlife.

 3. See the jungle by zip-wire in St Lucia

-Many visitors to the Caribbean stay on the beaches, but if you venture a little inland you will find amazing rainforest and mountainous terrain.
+Many visitors to the Caribbean stay on the beaches, but if you venture a little inland, you will find rainforest and mountainous terrain.